chef/chef-web-docs/chef_master/source/server_users.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_org_list

-The ``org-list`` subcommand is used to list all of the organizations currently present on the Chef server.
+The ``org-list`` subcommand is used to list all of the organizations currently present on the Chef Infra Server.

 .. end_tag